lab-cosmo/torch-spex/README.md

 ## Development

 `spex` uses `ruff` for formatting.
 Please use the [pre-commit hook](https://pre-commit.com) to make sure that any contributions are formatted correctly, or run `ruff format . && ruff check --fix .`.

+We generally adhere to the [Google style guidelines](https://google.github.io/styleguide/pyguide.html).
+Note in particular how docstrings are formatted, and the docstrings are only encouraged for public-facing API, unless required to explain something.

+Please review the development readme in `spex/README.md` for further information.